 These Pumpkin Protein Cinnamon Rolls are the perfect festive fall breakfast.
 After getting such awesome feedback on my Baked Protein Cinnamon Rolls, I’ve been dying to make a pumpkin version.
 I finally did and they turned out amazing!
 The texture is doughy with firm edges just like you’d expect from a fresh-baked cinnamon roll, and the flavor is sweet pumpkin spice with a rich maple cream frosting.
 Oh my yummm!
 Because there’s no yeast in this recipe, you can have warm cinnamon rolls on your table in 30 minutes or less.
-Best of all, each full-sized roll is only 250 calories with 18 grams of protein and just 7 grams of sugar, including the frosting.
+Best of all, each full-sized roll is under 300 calories with 22 grams of protein and just 5 grams of sugar, including the frosting.

-For the dough, I used a combination of Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and The Protein Chef Baking Protein by Labrada Nutrition.
-Feel free to use sweet white sorghum flour, spelt flour, or all-purpose flour if that’s all you have.
-I cannot guarantee the result using other flours (oat, coconut, brown rice, etc.) so that’s a risk you’ll have to take on your own (haha)!
+For the dough, I used a combination of Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and Quest Multipurpose Protein Powder for baking.
+Feel free to use sweet white sorghum flour, spelt flour, or all-purpose flour if that’s what you have.
+I cannot guarantee the result using other flours (almond, oat, coconut, brown rice, etc.) so that’s a risk you’ll have to take on your own (haha)!

 To sweeten the dough, I used Pyure Organic Stevia Blend (leave out if using flavored protein powder).
-You can use erythritol, baking stevia, or even granulated sugar in place of the stevia blend, just measure out twice as much (1/4 cup).
-Truvia Baking Blend can be also substituted (use same amount, two tablespoons).
+You can use erythritol, baking stevia, a monk fruit blend or even granulated sugar in place of the stevia blend, just measure out twice as much (one quarter cup).
+I also used this sweetener in the filling!

 To add moisture and buttery goodness to the dough, I used a combination of canned pumpkin puree and Earth Balance Original Buttery Spread.
 This buttery spread is 100% vegan, so if you use vegan protein powder like soy and vegan cream cheese, the whole recipe can be vegan and dairy-free!
-You can also use regular unsalted butter or ghee in place of the vegan spread.
-Coconut oil can also be used, but it won’t taste as “authentic.”
+You can also use regular unsalted butter or butter flavored coconut oil in place of the vegan spread.
+Regular coconut oil can also be used, but it won’t taste as “authentic.”

 How to make the rolls